Masco Corporation Tax Strategy Statement

 Where appropriate, we look to pro-actively engage with tax authorities to disclose and resolve issues, risks and uncertain tax positions.

-We recognize that we have a responsibility to pay an appropriate amount of tax in each of the principal jurisdictions in which we operate.
+We recognise that we have a responsibility to pay an appropriate amount of tax in each of the principal jurisdictions in which we operate.
 We aim to balance this with our responsibility to our shareholders to structure our affairs in an efficient manner.

 The commercial needs of our UK companies are paramount and all tax planning must have a business purpose.
 The economic benefits associated with tax planning must never override compliance with all applicable laws.
 We seek to have our tax arrangements efficient, well-understood, transparent and based on soundly researched tax law.